 The Sustainable Forestry Initiative (SFI) announces its annual request for proposals (RFP) for the SFI Conservation and Community Partnerships Grant Program in early fall of each year.
 Grants from SFI contribute to understanding the critical linkage between forests and communities across the range of American and Canadian forests, and represent SFI’s long-standing commitment to forest research.
 These projects provide the science-based data needed by resource professionals to improve forest management and to assess conservation values.
 SFI community grants build engagement at the intersection of sustainable forestry, responsible procurement and thriving communities.
-Although details may vary from year to year, you can review last year’s RFP instruction packet and timeline below.
+You can find details on the 2017 RFP below.
 To request inclusion on the RFP distribution list and for general inquiries, please contact Rocco Saracina, Manager, Conservation Partnerships at Rocco.Saracina@sfiprogram.org, or by phone at 202-596-3459.

-The proposal must be submitted via email in MS Word format (please, no hard copies) to email@example.com by 11:59 pm Eastern Time on Monday, October 10, 2016.
+The proposal must be submitted via SFI’s Online Application Form by 11:59 pm Eastern Time on Tuesday, October 10, 2017.
 Applicants will be notified via email that their application was received.
 Late proposals will not be considered.

 Following is a brief description of the Conservation and Community Grant focal areas.
 Please consult the complete Application Instructions for more details.